 Sample Manager Resignation

-Sales Manager Resignation Sample
+Assistant Manager Resignation Sample

 Though a resignation letter is used in different industries, most resignation letters follow a common format where specific information can be seen.
 Resignation letters may be a professional letter, but its content also contains personal matters, especially in terms of the reasons why it has to be written and the factors that are involved in an employee’s resignation.